 FAST RESPONSE MATTERS

-3-MONTH ANALYSIS: A post hoc analysis of patients receiving TASIGNA 300 mg bid (n=258) or imatinib 400 mg qd (n=264) in ENESTnd with typical b2a2 and/or b3a2 BCR-ABL1 transcripts and evaluable RQ-PCR samples at 3 months.
-Data were grouped based on BCR-ABL1 transcript levels at 3 months: 1%, >1% to 10%, and >10%.
+3-MONTH ANALYSIS: A descriptive analysis of patients receiving TASIGNA 300 mg bid (n=258) or imatinib 400 mg qd (n=264) in ENESTnd with typical b2a2 and/or b3a2 BCR-ABL1 transcripts and evaluable RQ-PCR samples at 3 months.
+Data were grouped based on BCR-ABL1 transcript levels at 3 months: ≤1%, >1% to ≤10%, ≤10%, and >10%.
 At 3 months, 24 patients in the TASIGNA arm and 19 patients in the imatinib arm had unevaluable BCR-ABL1 transcript levels (atypical transcripts at baseline, missing RQ-PCR samples, or discontinued therapy) and were excluded from the analysis.4

-TASIGNA delivered deeper responses: Higher rate of MR4.5 across all time points2,3,5
+TASIGNA delivered deeper responses: Higher cumulative rate of MR4.5 across all time points6

 MR4.5 is defined as ≥4.5-log reduction in BCR-ABL1 transcript levels.
-Best BCR-ABL1 ratio includes patients who achieved MR of ≤0.0032% by IS at any time up to the data cutoff date.
-Some patients had data available beyond 60 months at the time of data cutoff.3
+Best BCR-ABL1 ratio includes patients who achieved MR of ≤0.0032% by IS at any time up to the data cutoff date.2

 Progressions to AP/BC

-- At the time of the 60-month final analysis, the estimated survival rate was 93.7% for patients on TASIGNA and 91.7% for patients on imatinib
+- At the time of the 120-month final analysis, the estimated survival rate was 97.8% for patients on TASIGNA and 93.8% for patients on imatinib8

-a “Overall deaths” was defined as death due to any cause at any time during the study, including follow-up period after discontinuation of treatment.
-“CML related” death was defined as (1) when the principal cause of death was marked as study indication in the case report/record form by the investigator, or (2) the death occurred subsequent to documented progression to AP/BC, or (3) the cause of death was reported as “unknown”/not reported by the investigator.3
+CML-related deaths were those in which the principal cause of death was marked as “study indication” in the case report/record form by the investigator; or the death occurred subsequent to documented progression to AP/BC, and the cause of death was reported as “unknown” or not reported by the investigator.7

-MMR, major molecular response; ENESTnd, Evaluating Nilotinib Efficacy and Safety in Clinical Trials in newly diagnosed patients; RQ-PCR, real-time quantitative polymerase chain reaction; IS, International Scale; EMR, early molecular response; MR, molecular response; BC, blast crisis.
+MMR, major molecular response; ENESTnd, Evaluating Nilotinib Efficacy and Safety in Clinical Trials–Newly Diagnosed Patients; RQ-PCR, real-time quantitative polymerase chain reaction; IS, International Scale; EMR, early molecular response; bid, twice daily; qd, once daily; OS, overall survival; MR, molecular response; TKI, tyrosine kinase inhibitor; AP, accelerated phase; BC, blast crisis; ITT, intent-to-treat.